carpentries-incubator/julia-novice/_episodes/05-functions.md

   shoot(ws, angle, w)
   shoot((ws, angle, w))

   Shoots a Trebuchet with weight w.
 Releases the weight at the release angle angle in radians.
 The current wind speed is ws.
-Returns (t, dist), with travel time t and travelled distance dist.
+Returns (t, dist), with travel time t and traveled distance dist.
 ~~~
 {. :language-julia}
-TODO: mention different methods
+> ## Methods
+> Here we see, that the `shoot` function has two different _methods_.
+> The first one takes three arguments, while the second takes a `Tuple` with three elements.
+{: .callout}

 Now she is ready to fire the first shot
 ~~~